 Ogg noted that the Billings Depot project perfectly captured what many in the IT and telecommunications industry have experienced this past year.
 “Covid-19 has shown us time and again that what people thought was working, and perhaps was working pre-pandemic, wasn’t enough to meet the new virtual and remote requirements for delivering on the customer experience.”

 The Billings Depot met its pending deadlines.
 The Billings Clinic graduation event was the first to launch, leveraging the new video streaming technology.
 According to Raihl, the event went off without a hitch, with Vision Net’s expertise and guidance playing a central role.

 “The Vision Net team was extremely easy to work with, from Account Executive Christina Halverson’s project management skills to the tech team scheduling work around our brides and other event participants and providers,” she said.
 “It was a pretty seamless experience through a rather complicated process.”

 Williams highlighted the partnership with Vision Net as a key differentiator.
 “So often, companies act as order-takers with no real thought to other or perhaps better solutions,” she said.
 “Vision Net took the time to truly understand what our end goal was and then gave us different options, ultimately guiding us to the best solution.
 And, they saved us money in doing so which is incredibly valuable as a nonprofit.”

 Looking to the future, the Billings Depot team imagines a blend of in-person and virtual events.
 “The pandemic shifted how and where people interact,” said Raihl.
-“Our upgraded technology infrastructure paired with a streaming option means we’re able to deliver a seamless user experience, no matter if it’s fully in-person or a hybrid model that also includes remote users.”
+“Our upgraded technology infrastructure paired with a streaming option means we’re able to deliver a seamless user experience, no matter if it’s fully in-person or a hybrid model that includes remote users.”